timwuchia/portfolio/readme.txt

 = Does this theme support any plugins? =

-Tim includes support for Infinite Scroll in Jetpack.
+timwudev includes support for Infinite Scroll in Jetpack.

 == Changelog ==